JasperDG828/availabilityChecker/README.md

 ### Other settings

 - `checkInterval`: The time in seconds between checking the availability.
 Default: `10`
-- `colors`: Wether to use colors in the terminal.
+- `colors`: Whether to use colors in the terminal.
   Default: `true`
 - `columnWidth`: The width of the terminal.
 Default: `50`
-- `notification`: Wether to notify the user when a product is available.
+- `notification`: Whether to notify the user when a product is available.
 Default: `true`